PGCKA1

-C4orf19 (Chromosome 4 open reading frame 19) is a protein which in humans is encoded by the C4orf19 gene.
+PDCD10 and GCKIII kinases-associated protein 1 is a protein which in humans is encoded by the PGCKA1 gene (previously C4orf19).
+It is thought to act as a tumor suppressor through its interaction with the KEAP1/USP17/ELK1/CDK6 axis.

 Gene

 The C4orf19 gene is located at 4p14 on the plus strand of chromosome 4 and spans 170.04 kb and contains 7 exons.
 The genetic neighborhood of C4orf19 includes LOC101928721, LOC105374402, MIR4801, and NWD2, all located upstream of C4orf19.
 RELL1 is located downstream of C4orf19.

 mRNA

 Structural analog of C4orf19, generated by AlphaFold and visualized with NCBI iCn3D.
 Conserved sequences that were predicted to be alpha helices are highlighted in yellow.

 There are four known transcript variants that encode isoforms known as transcript variant 1, transcript variant 2, X1, and X2.